Wrestling Hygiene Essential for Healthy Wrestlers

 I’ve heard some people say that cleaning the mats before any practice or competition is sufficient, but I disagree.

 I have one example I can think of… the high school wrestlers finish their practice and the little league wrestlers start their practice.
 The mats were never cleaned after high school practice.
-Now the possibility of transmitting skin diseases to our little wrestlers is a real threat.
+Now the possibility of transmitting skin diseases to our wrestlers is a real threat.
 Cleaning the mats after practice prevents that.

 Do not wear your wrestling shoes on the street